timofeysie/loranthifolia/README.md

 The good news is, it does!
 Actually better than the experience in the browser.
 As I mentioned before, the spinner disappears after the first list loads, but the user is hanging until the rest are loaded, merged, sorted and the page refreshes.

+This does pose a bit of a problem for development, when we want to look at the log created by refreshing the list.
+It will disappear on reload.
+Bummer.

 On the matter of spinners, we still have to fix the infinite spinner by setting the list to something.

 ```